lzsdodo/ShakeClockMCU/README.md

 # ShakeClockMCU
 MCU Program Written With C51.
+Development Environment is Keil.

+---